 FPCC is one of 86 congregations in the Presbytery of Arkansas (covering the northern two-thirds of the state).
 Through the presbytery, congregations work in partnership for mission and ministry in areas ranging from disaster assistance to youth camps and conferences.
 The Presbytery of Arkansas is one of eleven member presbyteries in the Synod of the Sun.
 The Synod, covering Arkansas, Louisiana, Oklahoma and Texas, serves as a mission coordination and funding agency as well as a mid-level church council.
-To learn more about the presbytery, synod, national church or worldwide Reformed church, click on any of the images above.
+To learn more about the presbytery, synod, national church, or worldwide Reformed church, click on any of the images above.

 Robert joined the First Presbyterian staff in January 2012 as Transitional Pastor for both FPCC and Harmony Presbyterian Church.
 An Arkansas native, Robert grew up in Little Rock and was a member of Second Presbyterian Church and later a charter member of St. Margaret Episcopal Church.
 He holds degrees from Millsaps College (B.A.
 History/Religion), Austin Presbyterian Theological Seminary (M.Div), Garrett-Evangelical Theological Seminary at Northwestern University (M.T.S.
 Christian Ethics/ Practical Theology) and Columbia Theological Seminary (D. Min.
 Gospel and Culture).
 He is currently pursuing a PhD at King's College in the University of Aberdeen (Scotland) in the area of Political/Practical Theology.

 Since 2008, Robert has been part of a clergy group calling themselves "The Gathering of Heretics."
 Composed of pastors from the PC(USA) and the United Church of Canada, the group meets twice each year for mutual support, sharing ideas and sermon writing and critique.
 Recent sermon projects include the Gospels of John and Mark, the book of Romans and often neglected texts of "terror" from the book of Genesis.
 The group also brews beer together although Robert's primary responsibility is staying out of the way and being an occasional taste tester.
 He is also part of a group exploring theology and the genre of Steampunk fiction.

 Linda joined the FPCC staff in 2000.
 Linda and her husband of 44 years Lynn have three adult sons Jeremy, Jamie and Justin and two grandchildren, Karlee and Miles whom Linda calls "the love of our lives."